Azobenzene

 Azobenzene is a photoswitchable chemical compound composed of two phenyl rings linked by a N=N double bond.
 It is the simplest example of an aryl azo compound.
-The term 'azobenzene' or simply 'azo' is often used to refer to a wide class of similar compounds.
-These azo compounds are considered as derivatives of diazene (diimide), and are sometimes referred to as 'diazenes'.
+The term "azobenzene" or simply "azo" is often used to refer to a wide class of similar compounds.
+These azo compounds are considered as derivatives of diazene (diimide), and are sometimes referred to as "diazenes".
 The diazenes absorb light strongly and are common dyes.
+Different classes of azo dyes exist, most notably the ones substituted with heteroaryl rings.